 You know, the old rule of thumb is you throw a bag of excrement in front of a Democrat, and the likelihood is he'll step in it.

-And if he were to come out and say something about his preacher, if something more is learned about the preacher, if he would uh get frustrated one day, if I were Hillary, if I were Hillary and Bill, I'd start planting operatives in his press conferences.
+And if he were to come out and say something about his preacher, if something more is learned about the preacher, if he would get frustrated one day, if I were Hillary, if I were Hillary and Bill, I'd start planting operatives in his press conferences.

 And if I were Obama, I'd be doing the same thing.

-I would put, I would plant people as questioners in press conferences and uh town hall meetings and so forth.
+I would put, I would plant people as questioners in press conferences and town hall meetings and so forth.

-Thing is that both these people so tightly screen who gets in there, it'd be it might be a tough nut to crack, but uh Hillary knows that uh he's he's he's he's not that far away from from tripping up here because when he goes off prompter, he can do things that are ridiculous, and he's got I mean, if he's got a radical past.
+But Hillary knows that he's not that far away from tripping up here because when he goes off prompter, he can do things that are ridiculous.

-He knows people who are extreme anti-American radicals, and the op the uh the the the uh some people conclude he's got to be one himself at some level of his soul.
+And some people conclude he's got to be one himself at some level of his soul.

-He's gotta be one too, because that's who he's hung around, and that's who's influenced him.
+He's got to be one too, because that's who he's hung around.

-We liberals, we know we know that parts of this country we don't like, and and you know what they are because you chronicle them.
+We liberals, we know that parts of this country we don't like.

-But this guy, this is Obama, he hates.
+But this guy, this Obama, he hates.

 He hates America.

-That preacher hates America, he hung around that guy for 20 years.
+He hung around that guy for 20 years.

 That's why we're not quitting.